biobankinguk/biobankinguk/docs/docs/dev/getting-started/overview.md

 ## Database Setup

-If you're doing some development on the repository, you'll want to look at the repository structure guide below this, and follow instructions for the particular area of the codebase you're working with.
+If you're doing some development on the repository, you'll want to look at the [repository structure guide](structure), and follow instructions for the particular area of the codebase you're working with.

 However, you will almost certainly need a development instance of the directory database to work with.